edoardoc/chaincost/README.md

 docker-compose up # to start
 ```

-to run so that you can change the code
+to run a service so that you can change the code

 ```
 mvn -pl system liberty:dev